This page contains information about Code Compliance Certification, which is a formal confirmation that all building works have been completed.

 For further information about Development Contributions select the link below.

-If an application for code compliance certificate has not been made within 24 months of the date that the building consent was granted, or any further period agreed between the owner and the Council, the Council must decide whether to issue the code compliance certificate (CCC).
+If an application for CCC has not been made within 24 months from the date the building consent was granted, or any further period that may be agreed between the owner and the BCA (Council), the Council must decide whether to issue the CCC.

 If we can, we will issue the CCC, following on from a full technical review to ensure that all aspects of the building consent have been satisfied, including any documentation requirements.

-If we cannot issue the CCC at this point in time, we will issue a letter to the owner advising of this and detail the reasons why.
+If we cannot issue the CCC, we will issue a letter to the owner advising of this and detail the reasons why.